hogarthdl/pyspider/README.md

-# pyspider
+# web crawler
-A web spider which could craw relevant data automatically
+web crawler for used car infomation of Carfax and craigslist